 Personal Injury Lawsuits

-Last updated: March 2026
+Last updated: April 6, 2026

 Personal injury lawsuits are civil cases in which a person seeks compensation for harm allegedly caused by someone else’s negligence, wrongful conduct, or defective product.
-These claims often involve physical injuries, medical treatment, lost income, pain and suffering, and other damages.
+These claims often involve physical injury, medical treatment, lost income, pain and suffering, and other damages.

 A personal injury lawsuit is a civil legal claim brought by an injured person against an individual, business, manufacturer, property owner, or other party allegedly responsible for causing harm.
 These cases usually focus on whether the defendant had a legal duty, whether that duty was breached, whether the breach caused injury, and what damages resulted.